-Gov. Ralph Northam, citing the continued spread of the new coronavirus, ordered on Monday all Virginia schools closed for the rest of the academic year and placed new restrictions on many businesses, ordering some of them closed, as well.
+Gov. Ralph Northam, citing the continued spread of the new coronavirus, has ordered all Virginia schools closed for the rest of the academic year and placed new restrictions on many businesses, ordering some of them closed, as well.

 Northam’s executive order, released later in the day, spells it out: All gatherings of more than 10 people are banned, with the exception of “gatherings that involve the provision of health care or medical services,” food banks, media operations, law enforcement agencies and government operations.

 All restaurants can only offer delivery and takeout service.

 Child care services can remain open, although they are also required to maintain a group size smaller than 10.
 Northam, in the order, urged child care providers “to prioritize services for children of essential personnel, while asking all families with the ability to keep their children home to do so.”

 - Sign up for news alerts from WTOP

 - Closings and delays